There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 By reading this, you agree to hold MillionaireSeries.com® and its affiliates harmless for results achieved or not achieved.

-Examples of decisions to make include:
+Examples of decisions you may need to make:

-- Fixed or variable annuity
+- Is a fixed or variable annuity better for me?

 What is an Annuity?